Privacy and Cookies Policy

 If you donate to us, we will ask you if we can stay in touch and keep you up to date with our fundraising activities and the work of the charity.
 We will also ask you how you would like us to stay in touch – by mail, telephone or email.

 You have the right to object to any of these methods of contact and we will give you easy ways to opt out of any contact at any time.
-See page 5 for information about keeping your details up to date.
+See below section for more information about keeping your details up to date.

 We work with some event / challenge organisers and fundraising platforms that collect your personal information as part of the registration process (e.g. Skyline, Virgin Money Giving and Just Giving).
 If you have consented to contact from BSF as part of registration, your contact details will be passed to us and we will contact you as referenced by the third party supplier.